AuReMe/metage2metabo/README.md

 * [menetools](https://github.com/cfrioux/MeneTools) to analyze individual metabolic capabilities using logic programming
 * [miscoto](https://github.com/cfrioux/miscoto) to analyze collective metabolic capabilities and select communities within microbiota using logic programming

-Also, m2m_analysis (graph analysis part)) relies on other packages:
+Also, m2m_analysis relies on other packages:
 * [networkx](https://github.com/networkx/networkx) to create graph from miscoto results
 * [ete3](https://github.com/etetoolkit/ete) to add taxonomy information on the graph if you used mpwt taxon file
 * [powergrasp](https://github.com/Aluriak/PowerGrASP) to compress networkx graph